Evolution of Chinese Wedding Photos in the Past 120 Years

 A wedding photo of a Chinese man and his bride in the 1910s.

 A wedding photo in the 1910s.
-Inside the bride’s white cover was the traditional red wedding dress.
+Inside the bride’s white outfit was the traditional red wedding dress.

 In Chinese tradition, red is the colour for wedding and birth while white attributes to death and funeral.